ohadschn/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Locating elements in WebDriver can be done on the WebDriver instance itself or on a WebElement.
 Each of the language bindings exposes a "Find Element" and "Find Elements" method.
-The first returns
+The former returns
-a WebElement object otherwise it throws an exception.
-The latter returns a list of WebElements, it can
+a WebElement object matching the query, and throws an exception if such an element cannot be found.
-return an empty list if no DOM elements match the query.
+The latter returns a list of WebElements, possibly empty if no DOM elements match the query.

 The "Find" methods take a locator or query object called "By".
 "By" strategies are listed below.